Professor of Social Entrepreneurship

 Alex's research interests range across several key areas within social entrepreneurship and social innovation, including: social and impact investment; the nexus of relationships between accounting, accountability, and governance; public and social policy contexts including impact bonds; and Fair Trade.

 To date, Nicholls has published over a hundred papers, working papers, book chapters and articles, and six books.
 Most appear in a wide range of peer reviewed journals and books, including seven papers in Financial Times Top 30 journals.
 His 2009 paper on social investment won the Best Paper Award (Entrepreneurship) at the British Academy of Management.
 In 2010, Nicholls edited a Special Edition of Entrepreneurship, Theory and Practice on social entrepreneurship – the first time a top tier management journal had recognised the topic in this way.
-He has been the General Editor of the Skoll Working Papers Series and is the Editor in Chief of the Journal of Social Entrepreneurship.
+He is the Editor in Chief of the Journal of Social Entrepreneurship.

 Nicholls is the co-author of a major research book on Fair Trade (with Charlotte Opal, Sage, 2005) and the editor of the first scholarly collection of papers on social entrepreneurship (Oxford University Press, 2006, 2008).
 Both represent the best selling and most cited academic books on their subjects in the world.
 In 2011, Nicholls published a co-edited volume on social innovation – again, the first scholarly book on the subject.
 In 2015, he published a further co-edited volume on social finance and a new book on social innovation with NESTA.
 In 2019, Nicholls will publish a book examining the economic underpinnings of social innovation in the European Union (based upon a four year, 4 million Euro, EU funded research project for which he was the Principle Investigator: CRESSI).
 Nicholl's next book project will be a monograph on the politics of social entrepreneurship and innovation globally.
 His books have been translated into several languages and are the most cited works on each of their subjects.